Kamber-Teets/Kamber-Teets-gethub.io/README.md

 # 👋 Hi, I'm Kamber Teets

 Welcome to my GitHub portfolio!
 I'm a passionate cybersecurity professional with a background in technology, education, and public service.
-I'm currently completing my MS in Cybersecurity and have experience in threat analysis, incident response, and secure systems design.
+I graduated with an MS in Cybersecurity on July 1, 2025 and have experience in threat analysis, incident response, and secure systems design.

 ## 🔐 About Me
 - 🎓 MS in Cybersecurity (Graduating June 2025)